 Both the J.D. and M.L.S. degrees will be conferred upon successful completion of the joint degree program.
-Students in the joint J.D/ M.L.S. degree program must complete a major writing project in addition to the courses required for the JD program.
-Students should discuss their courseload and other obligations with their academic advisor before applying to join the joint degree program.
-Students Students in the J.D./M.L.S. program may elect to discontinue their legal studies upon completion of the M.L.S. degree program without continuing in the J.D. program.
+Students in the joint J.D./ M.L.S. degree program must complete a major writing project in addition to the courses required for the JD program.
+Students should discuss their course load and other obligations with their academic advisor before applying to join the joint degree program.
+Students in the J.D./M.L.S. program may elect to discontinue their legal studies upon completion of the M.L.S. degree program without continuing in the J.D. program.
 Students accepted into the joint J.D./M.L.S. degree program may elect to transfer back to the J.D. program.
-In order to graduate, students in the joint J.D./M.L.S. program must attain a 70.0 cumulative grade point average (GPA) with a minimum of 90 credits of study, and be in good financial standing.
+In order to graduate, students in the joint J.D./M.L.S. program must attain a 70.0 (72.00 for Students first enrolling after September 1st, 2025, and beyond) cumulative grade point average (GPA) with a minimum of 90 credits of study, and be in good financial standing.
 Students placed on academic probation may be dismissed from the joint degree program.
 Students in the joint J.D./M.L.S. program who receive a grade below 65 in a required course must repeat the course.